vmarcinko/art-of-programming/markdowns/first.md

 "birthday": { "year": 1994, "month": 5, "day": 6 }
 ```

-Now the code that reads this piece of data has much easier job of validating the date value, why?
+Now the code that reads this piece of data has much easier job of reading the date value, why?

 It doesn't have to parse "year", "month" and "day" value from a string manually, because these date parts are already separated as map keys.